2010–11 UEFA Champions League: Qualifying rounds

-In the qualifying and play-off rounds, teams play against each other over two legs on a home-and-away basis.
+In the qualifying and play-off rounds, teams played against each other over two legs on a home-and-away basis.

 The draws for the first two qualifying rounds were held on 21 June 2010 by UEFA General Secretary Gianni Infantino and Michael Heselschwerdt, Head of Club Competitions, while the draw for the third qualifying round was held on 16 July 2010 by UEFA General Secretary Gianni Infantino and Giorgio Marchetti, Competitions Director.

 First qualifying round

 The first legs were planned to be played on 29 and 30 June, and the second legs were played on 6 and 7 July 2010.
-However, the first match of the entire competition (FC Santa Coloma vs. Birkirkara on 29 June) was cancelled due to the pitch being declared unfit.
+However, the first match of the entire competition (FC Santa Coloma v Birkirkara on 29 June) was cancelled due to the pitch being declared unfit.

 Second qualifying round

 The first legs were played on 13 and 14 July, and the second legs were played on 20 and 21 July 2010.